HenryNguyenLe/Python_API_Challenge/README.md

 * Most parts of the world are fairly calm (storms not accounted) with wind speed ~ 15-20 mph.
 Very few are in the 25+ mph range

 ### File # 2 : VacationPy.ipynb
-This file is a further step: analyze weather data and find the next ideal location for vacation The criteria for ideal location:
+This file is a further step: analyze weather data and find the next ideal location for vacation.
+The criteria for ideal location:
 * Max temperature between 70 & 80 deg-F
 * Wind speed less than 10 mph
 * "Zero" cloudiness (0.0 %)